A version of this post was originally published in Business 2 Community.

-Influencer marketing, which saw explosive growth in 2016, will continue to be an integral part of the media mix in 2017, as evidenced by the nearly 50% of marketers who plan to increase their influencer marketing budgets this year.
-Shopper marketers, in particular, will be among the groups upping their use of the tactic as influencer content resonates with shoppers, inspiring them to act and leading them down the path to purchase.
+In 2017, 86% of marketers used influencer marketing, 92% of whom found it to be effective.
+Influencer marketing will continue to be an integral part of the media mix in 2018, with 39% of marketers planning to increase their influencer marketing budgets this year.
+Shopper marketers, in particular, will be among the groups upping their use of the tactic as influencer content to resonate with shoppers and inspire them to act, leading them down the path to purchase.

 When done right, influencer shopper marketing can solve 5 key shopper marketing problems, including: